OUR ROLE IN THE COMMUNITY:

-To help people in need only in Jersey – this can be other delivery charities and community groups or even individuals in certain cases.
-It is deliberately wide-ranging and the Bosdet Charity Subgroup does review it’s focus on a regular basis, dependent on issues and need in our community.
+We help people in need only in Jersey – this can be charities and community groups or even individuals in certain cases.
+It is deliberately wide-ranging and the Bosdet Charity Subgroup does review its focus on a regular basis, dependent on issues and need in our community.
 In recent years the focus has been on disadvantaged children and families.

-- This could be to support a community, youth centre, nursery, or hostel – e.g. Sanctuary Trust.
+- This could be to support a community, youth centre, nursery, or hostel.

 - The staffing of such facilities – as with Woman’s Refuge, Brighter Futures, Family Nursing and Home Care, Jersey Child Care Trust.

-- This has in smaller cases seen direct help to individuals in dire need with very quick help, even offering the basics such as food!
+- For smaller cases we give direct assistance to individuals in dire need, even offering the basics such as food.

-- Working with schools to support talented but disadvantaged young people to have access to music lessons and off-island trips including visits to universities.
+- Work with schools to support talented but disadvantaged young people to have access to music lessons and off-island trips including visits to universities.

 - Support over the years has been to Sea Cadets, Scout groups, and other youth and sporting groups with equipment and in some cases support for disadvantaged young people to be able to go on organised off-island trips.

-- By working with others and supporting the sector to become more efficient and effective, we know overall, we will help more people in our community and ultimately strengthen it.
-The Jersey Community Partnership is an example.
+- By working with others and supporting the sector to become more efficient and effective, we know overall we will help more people in our community and ultimately strengthen it.

-- The set-up, funding and operation of volunteer.je.
-We know volunteering not only helps keep charity costs down but more importantly energises our community to help each other.
+- Bosdet set up, funds and operates volunteer.je.
+Volunteering not only helps keep charity costs down but more importantly energises our community to help each other.

-- Seeking to influence Government and the community to support charitable work to help make our community even stronger.
+- We seek to influence Government and the community to support charitable work to help make our community even stronger.

 Whenever possible excess capacity at Les Ormes is used to support our charitable work.

-- Autism children’s swimming tales place on Fridays with our pool and swim teachers
+- Autistic children’s swimming takes place on Fridays in our pool, with our swim teachers.

 What we exclude